On The Landscape of Spoken Language Models: A Comprehensive Survey: Survey of representative

 SALMONN~\citep{tang2023salmonn} is another early and impactful approach.
 The model is built on a pre-trained Vicuna LM backbone~\citep{zheng2023judging}.
 During post-training, the model is first trained on ASR and audio captioning and later on a more diverse set of speech understanding tasks.
 SALMONN's post-training keeps most of the parameters frozen---only the speech modality adapter and LoRA~\citep{lora} adapters for the LM are learned--- but the model is still able to generalize to unseen tasks with various natural language prompts.

 Several other speech-aware text LMs were developed nearly simultaneously with SALMONN, facilitated by the release of open-source LLMs like LLaMA~\citep{touvron2023llama} and Vicuna~\citep{zheng2023judging}, often post-trained and evaluated on different tasks~\citep{gong2023joint,wang2023slm,chu2023qwen,chen2024salm}.
 For example, LTU-AS~\citep{gong2023joint} combines spoken content understanding with paralinguistic analysis tasks (e.g., emotion recognition).
 SLM~\citep{wang2023slm} generalizes to unseen tasks specified by natural language prompts even while the LM backbone and speech encoder are both frozen, and only the speech adapter is optimized during instruction-based training, but focuses only on content-heavy tasks.
 Qwen-Audio~\citep{chu2023qwen} shares similar post-training tasks to those of SALMONN, but includes learning of the speech encoder and LM backbone (sequence model) weights.
 During post-training, Qwen-Audio starts with a more diverse task set instead of the single ASR task, including both content and paralinguistics, followed by a chat-based supervied fine-tuning stage that improves the model's robustness to variation in input prompts.
-The follow-up work, Qwen2-Audio~\citep{chu2024qwen2audio} also applies direct preference optimization~\cite{rafailov2023direct} after supervised fine-tuning.
-On the other hand, the more recent DeSTA~\citep{desta} and DeSTA 2~\citep{desta2} propose a single descriptive speech-text alignment post-training task which requires the model to both recognize the spoken content and describe paralinguistic attributes. \Cref{tab:universal-models-2} summarizes and compares a representative set of these models' training and evaluation choices.
+The follow-up work, Qwen2-Audio~\citep{chu2024qwen2audio} also applies direct preference optimization~\citep{rafailov2023direct} after supervised fine-tuning.
+On the other hand, the more recent DeSTA~\citep{desta} and DeSTA 2~\citep{desta2} propose a single descriptive speech-text alignment post-training task which requires the model to both recognize the spoken content and describe paralinguistic attributes.

+\Cref{tab:universal-models-2} summarizes and compares a representative set of these models' training and evaluation choices.
 One key consideration is the tradeoff between preserving knowledge acquired through text pre-training and learning new speech tasks, especially those requiring non-textual information such as speech emotion.
 An important design choice, therefore, is which of the pre-trained parameters to freeze or update, and this issue has not yet been thoroughly explored.